djmattyg007/WebFramework/README.txt

 The entirety of this code base is released into the public domain.
-You are free to do whatever you want with the code and use it for whatever purpose you see fit.
+You are free to do whatever you want with the code and use it for whatever purpose you see fit, without attribution.
 Please see LICENSE.txt for more details.
 Dependencies each have their own individual licenses.
 Please see each repository for information about its license.